Lake Conway clinic on-site Laboratory Services

 - We recommend you to have a blood test in the morning, preferably between 8 am and 11 am, on an empty stomach.
 You need to fast for at least 8 hours and no more than 14 hours before the test (you can still drink water).
 Try to avoid overeating the day before the test.

-- Be sure to tell your doctor about all medications or vitamins you are taking prior to a test.
+- Be sure to tell your physician about all medications or vitamins you are taking prior to a test.

 - Avoid alcohol intake the day before any medical test or procedure.